Not sure what to do at night in Hong Kong? Worry not.

 To further emphasize the beauty of Victoria Harbour, a light show known as the Symphony of Lights occurs every night at 8 PM (except in severe weather conditions).
-At 13 minutes long, this show is the longest permanent light and sound show in the world.
+At 13 minutes long, this show holds the Guinness World Records for the world’s largest permanent light and sound show in the world.

 Using a mixture of lasers and light decorations, over 40 buildings in Hong Kong Island come together to create a mesmerizing experience.
 Luckily for you, you can be mesmerized as many times as you would like because the light show will happen again tomorrow and the day after tomorrow!

 The light show occurs on the Hong Kong Island side, so naturally the best place to see it is across from it at Tsim Sha Tsui.
 The Tsim Sha Tsui waterfront is the only location where you can hear the music as well!